shidel/FDI/README.md

         built-in default settings are stored.
 Things like New Volume Label, OS Version and etc.

-        if RECOVERY option was present at launceh, tests if this version of FreeDOS is already installed using STAGE001.
-If so, just exists to prompt with a welcome message.
-Otherwise, proceeds with installer.
+        If RECOVERY option was present at launceh, tests if this version of FreeDOS is already installed using STAGE001.
+If so, it just exists to the prompt with a welcome message.
+Otherwise, it proceeds with installation process.

-        STAGE002, Loads current color scheme from either THEMENUL.BAT or if THEMEADV.BAT (Advanced Mode).
+        STAGE002, Loads current color scheme from either THEMENUL.BAT or THEMEADV.BAT (Advanced Mode).

         If FDSETUP\SETUP\FDSPLASH.BAT exists, it is called.
 It might be good for displaying ascii art logo or something.

-        STAGE003, Displays welcome to FreeDOS installer message.
-Offers to continue or exit.
+        STAGE003, Displays the "Welcome to FreeDOS" installer message and offers to continue or exit.

         STAGE004, Checks if drive C exists.
-If not prompts user that C needs partitioned and offers to run fdisk or exit.
-If user selects fdisk, then offers to reboot or exit.
+If not, prompts user that C needs partitioned and offers to run fdisk or exit.
+If user selects fdisk, then it offers to reboot or exit.

         STAGE005, Checks if drive C is readable.
-If not prompts user that C needs formatted and offers to format or exit.
-If user selects formats, then rechecks if C is readable.
+If not, prompts user that C needs to be formatted and offers to format or exit.
+If user selected format, it formats and then rechecks if C is readable.
 If not, offers to reboot or exit.

-        STAGE006, Sets up temporary TEMP Directory so I/O redirection can function and for storage of a couple temporary files.
+        STAGE006, Sets up temporary TEMP Directory so I/O redirection can function and also for storage of a couple temporary files.
 If I/O redirection is still unavailable, it will abort the installation.

         NOTE: Now that a TEMP directory exists,  FDIWIND.BAT and other